josephbudd/cwt/README.md

 ### Key

 The **Key** service of the application allows the user to practice or test keying morse code at the selected key speed.
 One difference between practice and test is that test saves results.

-That's all well and good for people who know how to key.
-But despite my attempts to teach myself to key years ago, I now realize that I didn't really understand what keying was and only taught myself a bunch of crap that I want to forget.

 The **Key** service is designed to help me and you learn to key properly.